quat1024/BrokenWings/README.md

 **This work is dedicated to the public domain.**

+## Compiling

+Hey, this is me from the future, in 2021!
+It looks like whatever version of ForgeGradle this used oes not work with Forge's weird jar-in-jar system or something so it explodes at runtime because Wings can't find llibrary-core.

+* Download LLibrary off of curse.
+* Crack it open in a zip file program and pull out `llibrary-core-<version>.jar`
+* Put it in `run/mods`.
+* Happy hacking.

 ## Adding extra conditions

 Maybe you want to have an item that lets you bypass the no-flight rule, but only in certain dimensions or with certain metadata values associated with the item.